microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-receiver-mplab/README.md

 ##  IR Receiver

-* Connect IR Click board in mikroBUS™ slot 1 of the Curiosity HPC board.
+* Connect IR Click board in mikroBUS™ slot 1 of the Curiosity Nano Base for click boards.
-* Connect LCD mini Click board in mikroBUS™ slot 2 of the Curiosity HPC board.
+* Connect LCD mini Click board in mikroBUS™ slot 2 of the Curiosity Nano Base for click boards.
 * MCU port pins used in the application are discribed in the below table.

 <p align="center">